stolau/SecurityEngineering-aui/Week2_Banking_and_Payments/README.md

 **Questions: Payments**

 - Why do modern payment cards use a chip and not a magnetic stripe?
+    Magnetic stripe can be manipulated.
+Magnetic stips stores static account information.
+While never EMV cards do not, this gives another level of security.
 - What are EMV Certificates and why are they relevant for payment protection?
+    EMV Certificate authority gives digital certificate to payment card.
+    Public key certificate and SSAD
+    This process allows issuer to verify that card is actually legit.
 - What attacks exist against payment cards?
     - Card-not-present?
+        Online payment fraud
+        Credit card information stealing, js sniffing attacks
     - Contactless payment?
+        Devices such as flipper zero can be easily modified to send and receive data from contactless payment cards.
+        Securing your cards specific card cases can be used to block unwanted signals.

 **Questions: MFA**

 - How is multi-factor authentication (MFA) used in banking?
+    Banks do use multi-factor authentication to verify legimacy of the user.
+    Physical code tables are exists and banks have mostly moved to digital verification.
+Including SMS and apllications
 - How does multi-factor authentication increase payment security?
+    If credit card information is stolen.
+It does not automatically mean that card can be used in order to purchase anything.
+Since user still have posession of authenticaton devices.
 - What MFA methods are you using in you daily life?
+    -Fingerprint on phone and phone applications.
+    -Location on google accounts
+    -Posession on most of the accounts used.
+    -Knowledge.
+Every account is protected by unique passwords.
 - What attacks exists against different forms of 2FA?
     - Time-based-one-time-password?
+        Bypassing active session.
+        Social engineering.
+Tricking user to provide one time password
     - Text Message?

 ---